Garfield County Commission considers cutting funding to Hogback Bus Route

 Declining revenues due to diminished demand, as well as the introduction of Senate Bill 19-181 — a bill that imposes more stringent regulations on oil and gas development in Colorado — prompted the county to so far spend nearly $2 million to challenge the rules.

-Community Development Director Sheryl Bower said the county has so far assembled a technical working group of representatives from the Colorado Oil and Gas Commission, the U.S. Forest Service, the health department and Bureau of Land Management, among other entities, to help shape oil and gas regulations in Garfield County.
+Community Development Director Sheryl Bower said the county has so far assembled a technical working group of representatives from the Colorado Oil and Gas Conservation Commission, the U.S. Forest Service, the health department and Bureau of Land Management, among other entities, to help shape oil and gas regulations in Garfield County.
 Bower said the group has so far met once.

 Oil and Gas Liaison Kirby Wynn said officials are still in the process of formulating regulations.